grzegorzwilk/archicad_api_grasshopper/README.md

 ## Description
-This is set of nodes for a Grasshopper that handles functions of ARCHICAD Python API and helps with creation BIMx extensions.
+This is set of nodes for a Grasshopper that handles functions of ARCHICAD Python API and helps with creation BIMx extensions..

 ## Installation
 1. Download ARCHICAD_API_INSTALLER.gh (Grasshopper scheme file) and run it